Information about Functional Analysis - Part 12

 129 00:03:24,660 –> 00:03:25,889 However, I wanted to show

-130 00:03:25,899 –> 00:03:27,649 you both definitions because
+130 00:03:25,899 –> 00:03:27,649 you both definitions, because

-131 00:03:27,660 –> 00:03:29,190 if you don’t work in magic
+131 00:03:27,660 –> 00:03:29,190 if you don’t work in metric

-132 00:03:29,199 –> 00:03:29,889 spaces.
+132 00:03:29,199 –> 00:03:29,889 spaces,

-133 00:03:29,899 –> 00:03:31,669 But in general topological
+133 00:03:29,899 –> 00:03:31,669 but in general topological

-134 00:03:31,679 –> 00:03:33,309 spaces in general,
+134 00:03:31,679 –> 00:03:33,309 spaces, in general

 135 00:03:33,320 –> 00:03:34,720 both notions are not